Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 http://www.geneticalliance.org.au/conditions_detail.php?Primary-Orthostatic-tremor-446

-- The Genetic Support Network of Victoria (may offer support, however there is nothing specific to POT, yet)
+- The Genetic Support Network of Victoria (may offer support, however there is nothing specific to OT, yet)

 https://www.gsnv.org.au/